welaika/wordless_gem/README.md

 # Wordless

-Command line tools to help manage your [Wordless](http://welaika.github.com/wordless/)-based WordPress sites.
+A command line tool to help manage your [Wordless](http://welaika.github.com/wordless/)-based WordPress sites.

 WARNING: This gem is in early development and barely does anything useful yet.